witnet/documentation/docs/tutorials/bitcoin-price-feed/sources.md

 ## Choose your sources carefully

 Just like your friends—and your enemies—your **data sources need to be chosen wisely**.
-The *[Garbage In, Garbage Out][GIGO]* principle really applies here.
-Regardless of the many *checks-and-balances*, well-designed incentives and security measures that the Witnet protocol implements, if the data sources in your Witnet requests are not reliable, either will your contracts be.
+The *[Garbage In, Garbage Out][GIGO]* principle applies here.
+Regardless of the many *checks-and-balances*, well-designed incentives and security measures that the Witnet protocol implements, if the data sources in your Witnet requests are not reliable, your contracts won't be either.

-The more data sources and the more reliable they are, the more trust-mitigated your Witnet requests will become.
-That is, your contracts will be more resilient to downtime, failure or corruption of each separate source.
+The more **reliable** data sources you list, the more trust-mitigated your Witnet requests will become.
+In other words, your contracts will be more resilient to downtime, failure or corruption of each separate source.

 ## Introducing smart data sources

-The scripting language used in Witnet requests is quite rich indeed: in addition to selecting specific pieces of data, you can also transform those so they are uniform and can be compared or aggregated together.
+The scripting language used in Witnet requests is very flexible: in addition to selecting specific pieces of data, you can also transform them so they are uniform and can be compared or aggregated together.
-E.g. imagine a request that queries weather data.
-One source may use Celsius and the other may use Fahrenheit, but you will tell Witnet to transform one into another so they can be averaged.
+For example, imagine a request that queries weather data.
+One source may use Celsius and the other may use Fahrenheit.
+You can tell Witnet to transform them both to Celcius so they can be averaged.

-In this tutorial, you will be defining two data sources—one for querying [Bitstamp] and the other for [CoinDesk]:
+In this tutorial, you will be defining two data sources — one querying [Bitstamp] and the other for [CoinDesk]:

 ```javascript tab="Source 1: Bitstamp"